bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

             Option (⌥)**.
 {% endif %}

-        1. Select the proper device to boot from.
+        1. Select the proper device to boot from:
             1. **PC**: Varies by manufacturer; option will often say "USB" and/or "UEFI".
                 1. On the recommended Dell laptop, select "USB1" under "UEFI